 Sally Carson is a graphic designer who has launched her own business at home from her studio in Sheboygan, WI.
 Her focus is on “working with small businesses that need full branding.
 I enjoy helping people find their voice and vision and setting themselves apart from their competitors.”
 Sally’s affirmation is indicative of the volunteer work she does for the museum – from coordinating online items to printing to upholstery repair – she does it with finesse.

 Shann Stephani is a graphic designer who lends her wonderful creativity to the museum when she isn't out searching a new adventure.
 She is a world class customer service rep who can operate a cash register with her eyes closed and a skilled printer who is willing to tackle literally any project we introduce her to.
 She has never turned down a challenge, and we are impressed with every project – but then, Shann excels at everything she touches, and with panache.

 Stacie Sorenson became hooked on the museum after her initial tour and quickly developed a desire to understand and support our efforts to "keep alive the great history and artistry of printing."
 Her warm, calm demeanor draws visitors to her to chat - typically Wednesday afternoons - as she is also foster mom to orphaned infant kittens at various times.
-When Stacie isn’t mothering newborn kittens, she is busy making stunning jewelry – all her own creations.
+When Stacie isn’t mothering newborn kittens, she is busy making stunning wire-wrapped jewelry incorporating precious stones – all her own creations, and all stunning.